WCSCourses/K-mer_Biodiversity_Genomics_2025/course_modules_2025/module_8_sketching_03.md

 **This sourmash database is constructed at k=31, scaled=10,000**, meaning we keep roughly 1/10000 k-mers per genome.
 We're using this low resolution to keep the database small and the analysis fast during the workshop.
 Higher resolution databases are available for follow-up analyses.

-This database can take a little time to download, so we started the download in the lecture portion of the course.
+This database can take a little time to download, so we started the download in Part 1.

 You should now see a compressed version of the database available:
 ```